Global Medical REIT: An Unwarranted Divergence From The Peers

 The management fee is largely comprised of two variables - the base fee and the variable part.

-"The base fee is 1.5% of the stockholders’ equity balance (there are some minor caveats, but let's not make it too cumbersome) .
+"The base fee is 1.5% of the stockholders' equity balance (there are some minor caveats, but let's not make it too cumbersome).
 As of year-end 2019, the amount of equity balance was ~ $430 million.
 The base fee is applied on the balance recorded in the preceding quarter.
 From this we can safely assume that ~ $6.5 million will be incurred in the subsequent quarter."

 So, no potential reduction here.